-Lastly, accompanying the Lesson Plans, FORRT’s team wrote a short manuscript entitled “Embedding open and reproducible teaching into undergraduate training” which was submitted to APA’s Scholarship of Teaching and Learning in Psychology, where we describe and openly share a bank of teaching resources and lesson plans on the broad topics of open scholarship, open science, replication, and reproducibility that can be readily integrated into taught courses.
+Lastly, accompanying the Lesson Plans, FORRT’s team wrote a short manuscript entitled “Embedding open and reproducible teaching into undergraduate training” (OA Postprint) which is now published in the APA’s Scholarship of Teaching and Learning in Psychology, where we describe and openly share a bank of teaching resources and lesson plans on the broad topics of open scholarship, open science, replication, and reproducibility that can be readily integrated into taught courses.

 You can still contribute to the collection of Lesson Plans by adding your ideas in the Google sheet below.
 Furthemore, if you would like your lesson plans to be included among the several others in this OSF repository, please use the Lesson Plan’s template and contact Madeleine Pownall or Flavio Azevedo at FORRT’s slack channel.
 Or feel free to email firstname.lastname@example.org.

 In line with principles enshrined in FORRT, this google-sheet is an open online contributorship project.
 The work of all contributors are valued and are formally recognized.
 With this, we hope to expand the scope and diversity of FORRT’s mission and its team.